- Played by: Bin Furuya, Voiced by: Masao Nakasone (grunts), Hisashi Kondo (in Episodes 1 and 39), Susumu Kurobe (current)

 - You Are Number 6: Dada do not have names.
 They're referred by a kind of registration code.
-For example, the original Dada was Agent #271.
+For example, the Dada that Ultraman fights is called Agent #271.

 - First Appearance: Challenge to the Underground

-- Butt-Monkey: One of the few monsters to be defeated by the Science Patrol.
+- Butt-Monkey: The first Goldon is notable as one of the few monsters to be defeated by the Science Patrol.

 - Everything's Better with Dinosaurs: Resemble stereotypical sauropods, though Tohl Narita based their appearance on caterpillars.

-- Prehensile Tail: Were able to wrap their tail around Ultraman's neck when he jumped onto their back.
+- Prehensile Tail: The second Goldon was able to wrap his tail around Ultraman's neck when he jumped onto the monster's back.

 - Tunnel King: Powerful burrowers.